Trov adds $45 million for the global expansion of its on-demand insurance

 At Danville, Calif.-based Trov, that means providing insurance policies for individual items on mobile phones.

-With its new financing, from strategic investors Munich Re HSB Ventures and Japan’s second largest insurer, Sampo, and the company’s previous backers Oak HC/FT, Suncorp Group, Guidewire, and Anthemis Group, Trov now has a war chest of roughly $90 million to expand its global reach.
+With its new financing, from strategic investors Munich Re HSB Ventures and Japan’s second largest insurer, Sompo, and the company’s previous backers Oak HC/FT, Suncorp Group, Guidewire, and Anthemis Group, Trov now has a war chest of roughly $90 million to expand its global reach.

 The company is already operating in Australia and the UK, through agreements with Suncorp (in Australia) and Axa (in the UK).
 Now, with Munich Re’s investment, the company has locked in one of the world’s biggest insurance providers as its partner for the rest of the world (in Japan, Munich and Sampo are working jointly on the product).